benjbright/nextjs-nft-marketplace-fcc/README.md

 1:01:58 Resetting the local chain
 - If you close the Hardhat node and try to restart - need to Reset Local Devchain to update the Moralis Devchain Proxy Server
+- NOTE - may need to Reset Local Devchain at the start of each new session

 1:02:00 Moralis Cloud Functions I
 - Note - if someone buys an NFT then it is no longer listed